 Next prepare the biscuit topping.
 Mix the flour, sugar, baking powder and salt in a bowl.
 Cut your butter into pieces and place in the dry mix.
 Using a pastry whisk, blend everything together until it's crumbly.
 In a small bowl, beat the egg and vanilla extract together with a fork.
 Pour into crumble mixture and continue blending.

 Serve by itself or a la mode or whipped cream!
-We like our by itself though.
+We like ours by plain.

 - Berry Filling

 - 6 cups fresh or frozen blackberries raspberries, and blueberries, rinsed and drained